Catherine Martin and the Majorelle Collection

 Majorelle mixes luxurious fabrics with elegant prints and intriguing textures to offer a one of a kind experience in interior design.
 From animal prints to the lustrous sheen of metallics and subtle neutrals to the jewel box of colors, Majorelle does not disappoint.
 In Catherine Martin’s own words…

-The Majorelle collection is a celebration of, her “love of mixing discordant textures and patterns into extravagantly unbalanced but nevertheless visually enticing combinations.”
+The Majorelle collection (By Catherine Martin) is a celebration of, her “love of mixing discordant textures and patterns into extravagantly unbalanced but nevertheless visually enticing combinations.”

 Martin intends for this collection to be both glamorous and comfortable, adding, “it is a collection meant to frame, ‘elegantly sipping a cocktail.’”